-At Spring 2014 the DHS hardware includes the following:
+At Summer 2020 the DHS hardware includes the following:

-- Many IBM V7000 and DDN subsystems provide disk storage that is used to cache data being stored into, or retrieved from, the tape libraries, as well as the metadata needed by HPSS, MARS and ECFS.
+Many IBM, DDN and Western Digital subsystems provide disk storage that is used to cache data being stored into, or retrieved from, the tape libraries, as well as the metadata needed by HPSS, MARS and ECFS.

 The DHS servers are connected to each other, to the DHS clients including the HPC, and to the Centre's general purpose servers and desktops through the Centre's main 10-gigabit network.
 Some 1 gigabit networks provide additional internal control paths.